blackiceua/pmg-docker-drupal-varnish/README.md

 ----------------------------------------------------
 https://github.com/varnish/varnish-modules

-This is a collection of modules ("vmods") extending Varnish VCL used for describing HTTP request/response policies with additional capabilities.
+This is docker image with a collection of modules ("vmods") extending Varnish VCL used for describing HTTP request/response policies with additional capabilities.

 Included: